ChristophPrybilaTUVienna/ChoreographyRuntimeVerificationByBlockchain/README.md

 The project is structured through the following packages:

 - **at.ac.tuwien.infosys.prybila.runtimeVerification.bitcoin.core** -
 This package includes the core features required to support the runtime verification concept.
-These are amongst other things, Transaction building, broadcasting and wallet management.
+These are amongst other things, transaction building, broadcasting and wallet management.
 The features of the package can be accessed through the class at.ac.tuwien.infosys.prybila.runtimeVerification.bitcoin.BitcoinConnection.

 - **at.ac.tuwien.infosys.prybila.runtimeVerification.bitcoin.crawler** -